irlcode/RFSD/use_cases/tfp.md

 - **Differences in sample restrictions**.
 We remove firms with gaps in data in 2012-2018.
-This is reasonable as it is impossible to calculate the investment proxy variable defined as first difference in capital when capital is unknown any of adjacent years.
-We do not know how
+This is reasonable as it is impossible to calculate the investment proxy variable defined as first difference in capital when capital is unknown in any of adjacent years.
+We do not know how this was handled by KZ.

 - **Differences in deflators**.
 KZ use different sectoral deflators for different factors, while we resorted to a simpler solution, using one